scharris/dagen/docs/Query Specifications.md

 appended to current table's json specification fields as if they had originated from the current table itself.

-Any number of parent tables whose fields are to be included inline can be specified under the `inlineParentTables` property.
+Any number of parent tables whose fields are to be included can be specified under the `parentTables` property.

 The other option for including parent table data is to specify a single field to reference a parent object containing its field data.
-This is done via the `referencedParentTables` property:
+This is done via the same `parentTables` property but with referenceName specified:
 ```
-        referencedParentTables: # Referenced parent table records are wrapped in a json object.
+        parentTables:
           - referenceName: <json field name>
             tableJson:
               <TABLE-JSON-SPEC>